Royal Danish Air Force: 2020s

+Organization

-Structure in the late 1980s
+Organization in the late 1980s

 The Royal Danish Air Force Command was headquartered at Karup Air Base and tasked to train, maintain and prepare the army for war.
 However operational control in peacetime rested with the Tactical Air Command.
 In wartime the air force's commander would have become the commander of Allied Air Forces Baltic Approaches (AIRBALTAP).
 AIRBALTAP commanded all flying units, flying reinforcements, all ground-based radar systems and stations, all air defence units and airfields in its sector.
 In war the entire Royal Danish Air Force would have come under AIRBALTAP.

 In 1989 the Royal Danish Air Force consisted of the following units: